bevyengine/bevy-website/content/learn/book/welcome/app/_index.md

 page_template = "book-section.html"
 +++

-When you're making a game in Bevy, you will have a single `App`, which stores and handles all of your game logic and data.
+Bevy programs store and execute all of their game logic and data with a single `App` data structure.
 Let's make a trivial Hello World app.

 ```rust